 Knowing signs of identity theft is crucial to maximizing the productivity levels of a remote team.

 2. Streamline Communication With Customers

-For that, it’s in every company's best interest to consider a cloud call center, which can distribute inbound and outbound calls over the internet.
+For that, it’s in every company's best interest to consider a cloud call center, which distribute inbound and outbound calls over the internet.
 This makes it possible to have conversations with leads and customers anywhere, making them the perfect solution for remote teams.

 3. Create a Roadmap for Your Efforts To Keep Everyone on the Same Page

 Once external communication is under control, take a look at the internal roadmap used cross-functionally amongst your remote team.
-Members of the same team and within different departments should always be on the same page regarding projects, goals, deadlines, and strategies -- whether they’re in the same city or spread out globally.
+Members of the same team and within different departments are always on the same page regarding projects, goals, deadlines, and strategies -- whether they’re in the same city or spread out globally.

-No matter what’s within the project pipeline, remote teams can get a productivity boost with tools like Preceden timeline software, making it easy for workers to visualize what’s around the corner.
+No matter what’s within the project pipeline, remote teams get a productivity boost with tools like Preceden timeline software, making it easy for workers to visualize what’s around the corner.
 Strategy and planning tools limit minute details, smaller tasks, and critical events fall through the cracks.

-Plus, project roadmap tools can make it easier than ever for teams to create, collaborate, and share timelines so that they feel empowered to spend more of their time focused, productive, and on-task.
+Plus, project roadmap tools make it easier than ever for teams to create, collaborate, and share timelines so that they feel empowered to spend more of their time focused, productive, and on-task.

 4. Improve How Sales Follow Up and Track Your Deals